HIRTA-HC/MOD-EHR/README.md

 ### Cloud Infrastructure

-The following tables describes the cloud-based environment and libraries required to deploy the Medicaid middleware product.
+The following tables describes the cloud-based environment and libraries required to deploy the EHR middleware product.

 ![cloud-services-diagram](/images/cloud-services.png)